na-na-hi/renget/archive/sfbf5.md

 \>unsurprisingly this enrages the other monsters, some of whom have been waiting quite some time for their turn
 \>all out brawl ensues, and you are dropped by the kushala
 \>take the opportunity to scramble away and lock yourself in the “monster proof” shack
-\>after gorging on some much needed rations and chugging multiple health potions you fall asleep, dreading the fact that you will have to do it all again tomorrow.
+\>after gorging on some much needed rations and chugging multiple health potions you fall asleep, dreading the fact that you will have to do it all again tomorrow.%%

 \##################################################